ryanalumkal/ryanalumkal/README.md

 ## Hi there 👋

 - 🏫 I'm currently pursuing a Bachelor of Applied Science in Electrical Engineering at the University of Toronto
-- 🔭 I’m currently working on ML and hardware projects
+- 🔭 I’m currently working on computer hardware and hardware design projects

 <!--
 **ryanalumkal/ryanalumkal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.